 If I could earn a dollar every time I heard the same diet and exercise myths, I would be a millionaire.
-I do not know who keeps up these crippling myths, but please give it a rest.
+I do not know who keeps up these crippling diet and exercise myths, but please give it a rest.
 Have you heard of these before?
 Here are the top 8 popular diet and exercise myths to leave behind.

 Truth: Anything you consume beyond what your body needs will be converted to fat.
 Pay attention to carbohydrate quality.